mathewlowry/myhub-gpt/about/LLM integration plans.md

 As I write this (2023-11-11), details of OpenAI's GPT Store are still fuzzy, particularly wrt their claim that creators of popular GPTs will get [a share of the revenue](https://www.theverge.com/2023/11/6/23949371/more-on-how-openai-is-going-to-pay-gpt-creators).
 So this is just conjecture for now.

-But clearly it opens interesting possibilities, all based on the mechanic set out in  [[chatgpt integration plans#API-based AIgent approach|API-based AIgent approach]].
+But clearly it opens interesting possibilities, all based on the mechanic set out in  [[LLM integration plans#API-based AIgent approach|API-based AIgent approach]].
 Instead of creating AIgents on MyHub which talk to ChatGPT, Hub Editors create **"GPT Agents"** which send the user's selection of Hubbed resources to the GPT, hosted on OpenAI.

 ### "Pay as you Chat" with my Hub